What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What are the key means of effecting the acquisition of a publicly traded company?

 A shareholder who directly, indirectly or together with concert parties does not offer to buy shares above the applicable Mandatory Offer Threshold is subject only to certain aspects of the Swiss Takeover Rules.
-While the minimum price rule does not apply to such type if offers, the requirement of equal treatment of shareholders and therefore the best price rule still applies: if more shares are tendered than offered to purchase, the same percentage of the shares tendered by each shareholder must be purchased under the offer at the same price.
+While the minimum price rule does not apply to such type of offers, the requirement of equal treatment of shareholders and therefore the best price rule still applies: if more shares are tendered than are offered for purchase, the same percentage of the shares tendered by each shareholder must be purchased under the offer at the same price.

 What information relating to a target company will be publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?

-Generally, Swiss Listed Companies are not under an obligation to disclose additional information to an offeror.
+Generally, Swiss listed companies are not under an obligation to disclose additional information to an offeror.
 If, however, the target company has granted a friendly offeror access to additional information, a competing offeror has the right to access to the same information as the preferred offeror.

 To what level of detail is due diligence customarily undertaken?

-The scope of the due diligence review typically includes the review of corporate matters, equity instruments (options, convertible instruments, etc.), important commercial and financial contracts, employee and ESOP matters, intellectual property, compliance with laws, environmental issues, licenses, litigation and other matters specifically relevant to the target.
+The scope of the due diligence review typically includes a review of corporate matters, equity instruments (options, convertible instruments, etc.), important commercial and financial contracts, employee and ESOP matters, intellectual property, compliance with laws, environmental issues, licenses, litigation and other matters specifically relevant to the target.

 What are the key decision-making organs of a target company and what approval rights do shareholders have?